xandramax/Volume1/README.md

 The display graphics are generated using a combination of dot-language enumeration of the problem space, rendering to SVG via [GraphViz](https://graphviz.org/), and conversion to CSV with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).

+Many thanks to those who have been testing new versions of Volume 1 prior to release.

-Thanks go out to the all the developers, educators, and artists who have contributed to the VCV Rack and Eurorack communities.
+Additional thanks go out to the all the developers, educators, and artists who have contributed to the VCV Rack and Eurorack communities.
 Without their work, Algomorph would not be possible.